Package 'arcgeocoder'

 Description

-Database of available categories that can be used for filtering results provided by arc_geo(), arc_geo_multi() and arc_geo_categories() in tibble format.
+Dataset of available categories used to filter results provided by arc_geo(), arc_geo_multi() and arc_geo_categories() in tibble format.

 Format